Complaint Handling Procedures

-4.2.1 Deciding to keep handling a complaint
+4.2.1 Continuing handling a complaint

-4.2.2 Deciding not to keeping handling a Complaint
+4.2.2 Stopping handling a Complaint

 We can decide to stop handling a Complaint at any time, if it is reasonable to do so.
 Reasons why we might not continue to handle the Complaint include:

 - We have information to show that the Complaint falls outside the TIO’s jurisdiction